ianrelecker/dioxideai/README.md

    Outputs land inside the `dist/` directory: signed `.dmg` and `.zip` artifacts plus the `.app`.

-4. Notarize the `Ollama Electron GUI.app` and DMG (e.g., via `xcrun notarytool submit --keychain-profile …`).
-After notarization, staple the ticket: `xcrun stapler staple dist/Ollama\ Electron\ GUI.dmg`.
+4. Notarize the `DioxideAi.app` and DMG (e.g., via `xcrun notarytool submit --keychain-profile …`).
+After notarization, staple the ticket: `xcrun stapler staple dist/DioxideAi.dmg`.
 5. Publish the generated `latest-mac.yml` and artifacts (DMG/ZIP) to your release endpoint.
 Auto-updates run only in packaged builds and will download/apply new releases automatically, prompting the user to restart once ready.

 If you need a custom DMG background or icon, place assets under `build/` and update the `build` section of `package.json`.